 This radical change in consumer behavior has opened up several new avenues for marketing; marketers now have multiple sources and ways to meet their audiences.

 This paper explores how digital transformation can help marketers market better.
 By establishing what digital transformation is, the trends in marketing, the need for digital transformation, and how it can help reach audiences and drive more business returns.
-It also defines what marketing automation is, the several avenues it covers, and how it goes beyond just email marketing, the path to automating your marketing processes, and the benefits.
+It also defines what marketing automation is, the several avenues it covers, and how it goes beyond just email marketing, the path to automating your marketing processes using the best workflow automation software, and the benefits.
 Overall the paper is a definitive guide to marketing automation divided into three parts: covering the What, Why, How of it.

 What is marketing automation?